Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Sparse approximation via structured SDPs

-The idea for the SDP tightenings is first to reduce the space of continuous functions to the space of polynomials.
-The fact that the optimal value for the LP is not affected is justified by the Stone-Weierstraß theorem (and the existence of strictly feasible points).
-For the space of polynomials there is a natural way of reducing to a finite dimensional space, namely by bounding the total degree.
-That gives a sequence of finite dimensional optimization problems (in the coefficients of the polynomials).
-But those optimization problems are not tractable because testing non-negativity is a difficult task.
-The replacement of non-negativity as a sum-of-squares conditions allows a representation as an SDP.
-Finally convergence is guaranteed by Putinar's positivstellensatz.
+We briefly outline the idea for the SDP tightening of the LP (\ref{LP:MPIDual}) and refer to \cite{henrionBook,Boss14,BossRoA,Us} for details.

-We give the SDP tightening for the ROA for a (non-sparse) dynamical system with constraint set $X$ with finite time horizon $[0,T]$ from \cite{BossRoA}.
-The integer $k \in \N$ denotes the maximal total degree of the occurring polynomials and $d_f$ the total degree of the polynomial $f$.
+\paragraph{The SOS hierarchy for~(\ref{LP:MPIDual})} Formulating the SOS hierarchy for the optimization problem~(\ref{LP:MPIDual}) consists of the following steps: \begin{enumerate} \item Replacing the search space in~(\ref{LP:MPIDual}) by the space of polynomials.
+This is justified by the Stone-Weierstraß theorem and the existence of strictly feasible points. \item Truncating the degree of the polynomials: Bounding the total degree of the polynomials induces a sequence of finite dimensional optimization problems (in the coefficients of the polynomials) \item Tightening each non-negativity constraint to a sum-of-squares condition.
+This allows to represent the resulting optimization problem as an SDP~\cite{LasserreBook} \item Finally, convergence is guaranteed by Putinar's positivstellensatz~\cite{Putinar}. \end{enumerate} Recalling that for $k\in \N$ we denote by $\R[x]_k$ the space of polynomials of degree at most $k$, the above procedure induces the following SOS-hierarchy for~(\ref{LP:MPIDual}):